orangebread/speclinter-mcp/README.md

 2. **Replace the placeholder paths** with your actual installation path
 3. **Copy the JSON** to your MCP configuration file
 4. **Restart your AI IDE** to load the new configuration
-5. **Test the integration** by asking your AI to initialize SpecLinter
+5. **Test the integration** by asking your AI: "Initialize SpecLinter in my project"

 ### Finding Your Installation Path
 ```bash